Rain-World-Modding/Rain-World-Modding.github.io/pages/utility-mods/RegionCast.md

 ### Custom Slugcat names

-Note: *this section refers to mods that add a new slugcat to the game, not those that just modify sprite atlases or overwrite existing character slots.*
+Note: *this section refers to mods that add a new slugcat to the game, not those that just modify sprite atlases or overwrite existing character slots.
+See [SlugBase](../making-code-mods/SlugBase.html).*

 Everyone loves slugcats!
 In the game's story mode, RegionCast reads and uses `Menu.SlugcatSelectMenu.SlugcatPage.colorName` to display on the Rich Presence.
 This is done from a hook to `Menu.SlugcatSelectMenu.SlugcatPage.Singal` if the... *singal* message is "START", signifying that the gameplay is about to be loaded - RegionCast stores the `colorName` for later use.